 Cash and cash equivalents include all monies held at financial institutions, including savings accounts and money markets.
-As of June 30, 2018 and 2017, cash and cash equivalent accounts were insured by FDIC insurance.
-These balances have not exceeded insured limits of the Federal Deposit Insurance Corporation.
+As of June 30, 2019 and 2018, cash and cash equivalent accounts in Citizens bank were insured by the Federal Deposit Insurance Corporation (FDIC).
+These balances have not exceeded insured limits of the FDIC.
+Additional funds are maintained in a money market account held with Fidelity Investment which is not insured by the FDIC.
 The Organization has not experienced any losses in these accounts and believes it is not exposed to any significant credit risk.
 For purposes of the Statements of Cash Flows, the Organization considers all highly liquid debt instruments purchased with a maturity of three months or less to be cash equivalents.